Summary

 As they are Canada based, have similarly size power supplies, hash rates and market caps, HIVE is often compared to Hut 8 and Bitfarms (BITF).
 Note Bitfarms has no Ethereum mining while Hut 8 has about 10% of its revenues from Ethereum.

-The graph directly below shows the price movements in the three companies since early July when the successful merger on the Sepolia testnet brought more heightened certainty to a near term merge on Ethereum's mainnet.
+The graph directly below shows the price movements in the three companies since early July when the successful merger on the Sepolia testnet brought more heightened certainty to a near-term merge on Ethereum's mainnet.
 There was no discernible downward reaction in the relative pricing of HIVE.

 The graphic below shows the price movements since last year's successful London hard fork on the Ethereum platform.
 The London hard fork was an important point on the path to transitioning to a proof-of-stake.
 And here there is no discernible, growing divergence in valuations during the intervening period of increasing expectations of The Merge.